Pole Creek Ladies Local Rules

 Optional Local Rule E-5 is followed by our group: https://www.usga.org/content/usga/home-page/rules-hub/rules-modernization/major-changes/golfs-new-rules-stroke-and-distance.html

 Stopping Play; Resuming Play (USGA Rule 5.7) How we implement this rule?
 In the event there is inclement weather, the USGA rules (5.7) will be followed.
-Play is to be continued unless ‘The Committee’ (JT, the Tournament Chairs, Superintendent) makes the decision to suspend play.
+Play is to be continued unless ‘The Committee’ (Tanner, the Tournament Chairs, Superintendent) makes the decision to suspend play.
 The exception enabling a player to discontinue play is if a player believes there is danger due to lightning.
-The player is to call the Pro Shop and notify JT or Mary immediately.
-All players will then be notified by the Marshalls to suspend play and seek shelter on the premises of the golf course.
+The player is to call the Pro Shop and notify Tanner or Jesse immediately.
+Once a call has been made, a banner will come across Golf Genius live scoring notifying players to seek shelter on the premises of the golf course.
 You MUST stop immediately when told to stop and mark your ball where it lies.
 You mark your ball on the course by placing 3 tees in a triangle around your ball so you can place your ball exactly in its original lie/ position.
 Players should seek shelter until further notice.
 A player may not choose to take a break due to bad weather, but may choose to withdraw from the tournament.
 You will be notified when you can resume play and/or call the clubhouse to see if /when play is resumed, as it takes some time for Marshalls to get out to each group.

 If you have a question on a rule: you should play an alternate ball (second ball marked to identify) to finish out the hole and get a ruling when you finish your round of golf.
-(You can check with Pole Creek Pro J.T. or any member of the Rules Committee, Pat Riddell and Mary Brooks are Co-Chairs.
+(You can check with Pole Creek Pro, Tanner, or any member of the Rules Committee, Mary Brooks and Pat Riddell are Co-Chairs.
 Check the Volunteer Sheet, online or in locker room, for committee members).